isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 Joint Committee will inform the project participant of the outcome after assessment.</p>
 <p></p>
-<p>If the ITMOs are authorised for issuance, Ghana will issue a Letter of
+<p>If the ITMOs are authorised for issuance, Ghana will issue a <u>Letter of Positive Examination</u> and
-Positive Examination and list the ITMOs in its national registry.
+list the ITMOs in its national registry.
 Corresponding adjustments will also be made, in accordance with Article 6 of the Paris Agreement.</p>
 <p></p>
 <p>If the ITMOs are not authorised for issuance, the applicant will be advised
 on how to revise their ITMO issuance application (if relevant).</p>